Backgammon in the round

 Competition and patent infringement

 A couple of companies swiped the idea and marketed variations of the round backgammon board.
-Top row: a board by True Image in 1983, was very similar so I had my patent attorney pursue litigation.
-After a few weeks of lawyers writing letters to each other and billing me each time, I called the other company and told him that I just wanted to market a better board.
+Above: a board by True Image in 1983, was very similar so I had my patent attorney pursue litigation.
+After a few weeks of lawyers writing letters to each other and billing us each time, I called the owner of the other company and told him that I just wanted to market a better board.
 I offered to work with him so we could stop paying our lawyers their fees.
 He agreed.
 We never did get together, though; the backgammon fad was dying at about that time.
 Sales had fallen flat.
-Another, in the lower left, was a glass board with plastic pieces to form the bar and troughs.
+Another, below, was a glass board with plastic pieces to form the bar and troughs.
 This board was a clear rip-off of my board, but it didn't do too well in the market - I didn't pursue patent infringement.
-The Quatro board, from England, was adapted for 4 players.

 Epilog

-Today, I have no boards available - I wish I did have some as there have been quite a few inquiries.
+Other than 2 boards I saved, I have no boards available - I wish I did as there have been quite a few inquiries from people who want to buy a round board.

 An iPad app for round backgammon